box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

 From the Slack channel with the bot invited, type in the slash command to share files or folders with the group, in the format of `/boxadd [file/folder] [ID of file/folder]`, such as `/boxadd folder 324554221`.

 <Message type='notice'>
   The file or folder ID specified needs to be content within the Box account of the person sharing it.
 </Message>

 To find the ID of a file or folder in a Box account, load up the file or folder within [the Box site](https://box.com), then look at the URL.
-The ID will be the last string in the URL.
+The ID will be the last string in the URL, often right after a section which includes either `/file/` or `/folder/`.

 <ImageFrame noborder center shadow>
   ![Get File or Folder ID](./img/slack_6_file_id.png)